 The FTIR shall be installed in accordance with the instrument manufacturer's instructions.
 For the exhaust measurement the evaluation method has to be selected, which is specified by the instrument manufacture for the fuel type used.
 The sample path (sampling line, pre-filter(s) and valves) shall be made of stainless steel or PTFE and shall be heated to set point between 110 – 191 °C in order to minimise NH3 losses and sampling artefacts.
 In addition, the sampling line shall be as short as practicably possible.

-The spectral resolution of the laser shall be within 0.5 cm-1 in order to minimise cross interference from other gases present in the exhaust gas.
+The spectral resolution of the laser shall have a nominal value ≤ 0.5 cm-1 in order to minimise cross interference from other gases present in the exhaust gas.

+The portable analyzers shall be assessed according to CEN EN 17507:2021 (Road vehicles – Portable Emission Measuring Systems (PEMS) – Performance assessment).

+9.3.2.8.1.
+The instrument manufacturer shall declare, in an “Analyzer compliance declaration”, which gases interfere with measured components and how strong the expected interference is depending on the fuel type and based on concentrations which can be generally expected at emission tests.

+The instrument manufacturer shall specify for which range of fuel types the interferences specification applies.
+Especially spectrometer evaluations, like FTIR, may be tuned for individual fuel types (e.g.: Gasoline, Diesel, H2, ethanol, or others).

+The analyzer compliance declaration shall at least include:

+- Analyzer type.

+- Analyzer accuracy, noise, drift, linearity and repeatability specifications

+- Required intervals between calibration and zero/span drift checks.

+- Range of ambient conditions covered.

+- Matrix including cross interference gases for each type of fuel for which the specifications apply.
+Cross interference specifications.
+The gases for which cross sensitivities exist and how large the maximum interferences are.

+- The concentration/s of the gas/es used to check potential interferences.

+- Types of fuels and fuel mixtures for which the specifications apply.

+- In cases, where different analytical evaluation methods are applied, the definition which evaluation method shall be used, depending on the fuel used and test application.

+On request of the authority, engineering data shall be made available, which are the base for such a compliance declaration.

+The analyzer type shall be type-examined by an international or national metrological institute, which shall certify the requirements present in the compliance declaration and in the specifications included in paragraph 9.3.1. of this annex for the different types of fuels for which the analyzer type applies.

 9.3.2.9.
 Laser Infrared Analyzer

-A Quantum Cascade Laser (QCL) can emit coherent light in the near-infrared region or in the mid-infrared region respectively, where nitrogen compounds including NH3 have strong absorption.
+A Quantum Cascade Laser mid-Infrared detection (QCL-IR) can emit coherent light in the near-infrared region or in the mid-infrared region respectively, where nitrogen compounds including NH3 have strong absorption.
 These laser optics give a pulsed-mode high resolution narrow band near-infrared or mid-infrared spectrum.
 Therefore, laser infrared analyzers can reduce interference caused by the spectral overlap of co-existing components in engine exhaust gas.